This article was updated and republished on January 2, 2022.

 Still not sure which option to choose?
 Read Parachute's Guide to Quilts, Blankets and Coverlets for more tips and insight.

 Who knew there were so many components of a bed?
-To keep it simple, you might want to get a bedding bundle from Parachute.
+To keep it simple, you might want to get a bedding bundle from Parachute for all of your dorm room bedding needs.
 Not only will you cross off multiple items from your college dorm checklist, but you'll also get a discount for buying them in a set.

 Extra-long twin starter bundles include a fitted sheet, a duvet insert, a duvet cover and a standard pillow.
 You'll have the option of adding a top sheet, plus you can choose the density of your comforter and the firmness of your pillow.
 Parachute also offers insert sets, which come with a duvet insert and two standard pillows.